jax79sg/IRDM2017/README.md

     + Document, search term, title length (Chun Siong: Done)
 + Query-dependant (Document and query)
     + TF-IDF (Chun Siong: Done)
-    + Binary indicator if color/material in search term is also in product (Chun Siong: WIP)
+    + Binary indicator if color/material in search term is also in product (Chun Siong: Done)
-    + Binary indicator if brand in search term is also product brand (Chun Siong: WIP)
+    + Binary indicator if brand in search term is also product brand (Chun Siong: Done)
     + BM25 on product title and description combined (Kah Siong: Done)
     + LMIR.ABS (Min: WIP, Feature_LMIR.py implemented, but not incorporated into FeatureEngineering.py)
     + LMIR.DIR